RonaldoBantayan27/Mauban3/README.md

 **3. Data**

-The Customer Churn Prediction Business Dataset comes from Kaggle.
+The `Customer Churn Prediction Business Dataset` comes from `Kaggle`.
 This dataset is synthetically generated for educational, research, and portfolio purposes.
 While it reflects realistic business patterns, it does not represent real customer data.

 **4. Data Preprocessing/Preparation**

-The 'customer_id' column is dropped because it does not add value to the modeling effort:
+The `'customer_id'` column is dropped because it does not add value to the modeling effort:
 `df.drop(columns=['customer_id'])`
 Any leading and trailing white spaces from categorical columns are removed:
 `string_cols = df.select_dtypes(include=['object']).columns`